The man shot by police after a domestic incident in Whanganui on Friday night was known to police and had a history of violence.

 The judge noted Sous, who came to New Zealand as a refugee, had many previous convictions including four for violence or threats of violence.

-Police were called to the Mitchell St house at about 7pm yesterday after a report of family violence, Schwalger said.
+Police were called to the Mitchell St house after a report of family violence, Schwalger said.

-"When officers approached Mr Sous to tell him he was under arrest he told them to step back and pulled out a concealed, loaded sawn-off shot gun and point it at unarmed officers.
+"When officers approached Mr Sous to tell him he was under arrest he told them to step back and pulled out a concealed, loaded sawn-off shot gun and pointed it at unarmed officers.

 "The officers retreated, cordons were put in place and the armed offenders squad called."